JasterV/jaster.xyz/src/content/blog/DecouplingElixirGenServers.md

 - Debugging becomes harder.

-  - You are introducing an extra of asynchronous broadcast messaging and therefore your elixir processes become harder to debug.
+  - You are introducing an extra layer of asynchronous broadcast messaging and therefore your elixir processes become harder to debug.

 - Event delivery is not ensured.